katieloesch/contemplate-frontend/README.md

 ## <a name="description"></a> 1.
 Description

-Application that allows freelance developers to generate and manage custom templates.
+Application that allows freelance developers to generate and manage custom templates for documents and proposals.

 <!-- <img src="" alt="" width="250">
 <sub> image source: []()</sub> -->